 Prerequisite: ED 5001 or its equivalent.
-Note: This course may not be transferred into

-Mount Saint Mary College.
+Note: This course may not be transferred into Mount Saint Mary College.

-ED 5053 - Practicum in Teaching Students with Disabilities Credits: 3
+ED 5053 - Practicum in Teaching Students with Disabilities

-This course provides supervised experience and scheduled on-campus seminars in applying knowledge, attitudes, and skills developed in the core courses.
-With written permission of the district administrator, in-service teachers may fulfill course requirements within their own school district (if within 30 miles) but under the supervision of Mount Saint Mary College faculty.
-Other options for scheduling are printed in the graduate newsletter.
+This course provides supervised experience and scheduled on campus seminars in applying knowledge, attitudes and skills developed in the core courses.
+With written permission of the district administrator, inservice teachers may fulfill course requirements within their own school district (if within 30 miles) but under the supervision of Mount Saint Mary College faculty.
 Students may apply for a waiver if they have successfully completed three years of full-time teaching in an appropriate special education setting and if they submit satisfactory records of applying target skill in this setting.